ATMs & Banks

 The Bakeries and various "Supermarkets" offer a decent variety of food, drink and pastries.
 The farmer's "Market" offers a great selection of fruits, vegetables and Kava from local farmers at very reasonable prices.
 There are also some imported fruits and veggies that cost more.
 The Savusavu Wine Market offers an extraordinary variety of wines and spirits as well as gourmet snacks and food items.
-Next door to the wine market is the largest "supermarket", MH Premium, which caters more to foreigners than the others.
+Next door to the wine market is the largest "supermarket", Max Val U, which caters more to foreigners than the others.
 There are 3 meat markets in town.

 Hotel - Nadi

 There is a medium priced hotel right opposite the airport entrance which works just fine for us.
 It's called Raffles Gateway Hotel.
 They've got two nice pools, a bar with TV, live music often, restaurant, and very nice rooms.
 FJ$ 120-180 / night (Ref.
 09/2013).
 I wouldn't worry about reservations but wouldn't hurt to call ahead.
 They have complimentary airport shuttles.

 As an affordable back up, the Tanoa Hotel is 5 minutes further toward Nadi town and fits similar description.
 There is also the TokaToka Hotel next door.
 The more extravagant option near Nadi would be First Landing.
 There are also the "Big 5" brand name 5 Star hotels in Denarau including names like Hyatt, Radisson, Westin, Sofitel and World Mark.

 Hotel - Suva